CodeWithGoodness/IEEE_Learning_Contest/ProblemSet0/MakingFaces/faces.md

 This program has 2 major functions: main() and convert().
 #### convert()
-This function takes in a string parameter and uses the string.replace() function to convert any emoticon[:) and :(] within the string to emoji [🙂 and 🙁].
+This function takes in a string parameter and uses the string.replace() method to convert any emoticon[:) and :(] within the string to emoji [🙂 and 🙁].
 The converted string is now stored in a new variable called 'new'.
 The return keyword returns the value of 'new' to the convert() function.